 It took almost 5 hours to complete the entire trek to Hatu Peak.
 We started early in the morning and returned back to Narkanda around 10:30.
 Now is the time to explore some of the famous Himachali cuisines and we found a small Dhaba in Narkanda Main Market which is run by Sunita and her Daughter.
 They offer super delicious Pahadhi Murg (Chicken Curry) in just 100 Rupees with Unlimited Roti and Rice.

 Sunita was really helpful she and her daughter helped me to figure out the way to reach Hatu Peak and Bus to Delhi.
 If you are in Narkanda do visit her Dhaba and try some Pahadi Murg.
 They also offer delicious veg thali just 70 Rupees.

 They do not have any name or hoarding of the Dhaba but yeah you can find them in the main market Narkanda main Market area is small.
 The Dhaba is just adjacent to Snow Flakes Hotel National Highway 5 Narkanda.

 After exploring Hatu Peak and Narkanda, our journey was going to end we decided to head back to Delhi.
 You can get a direct bus from Narkanda to Delhi for 1000 INR at 7 pm, otherwise, you can take HRTC bus to Shimla which will cost you around 128 INR, and from Shimla.
 From Shimla, you will find plenty of bus service to Delhi for 440 INR

 SUMMARY & CONCLUSION

-Overall, our experience was superb, Jibhi, Jalori Pass and Narkanda are one of the non-commercialised and best offbeat locations to visit in summers.
+Overall, our experience was superb, Jibhi, Jalori Pass, and Narkanda are some of the non-commercialized and best offbeat locations to visit in summers.

 Our total budget for this trip was 3000 INR however we spend 2400 INR.
-Thanks to the generous people of Himachal who offered help to us numerous time.
+Thanks to the generous people of Himachal who offered help to us numerous times.